-Topic: Accounting for Construction Costs
+Topic: Accounting for Construction Cost Cut-off

 Audit Finding: Internal control processes over accounting for construction costs and capital assets added during the year did not ensure proper cut-off and classification of costs incurred on construction projects.
-During our testing of capital assets and construction in progress costs recorded in 2021, we observed management incorrectly capitalized over \$180,000 in loan fees associated with the issuance of new loans, which are required to be expensed in the period they were incurred.
-In addition, we identified \$90,822 in construction costs incurred during the period under audit which were not accrued at year-end.
+During our testing of capital assets and construction in progress costs recorded in 2022, we identified \$429,044 in construction costs incurred during the period under audit which were not accrued at year-end.